bbl-Laobu/CustomBackIconDemo/README.md

 		...
 ```

-As you can see, this method basically takes a property from the Page coming in and decides on its value which Back Button Style to show.
+This method basically takes a property(incomingPage.BackButtonStyle) from the Page to be displayed and decides which Back Button Style to show.
+In the implementation above, the methods SetDefaultBackButton, HideBackButton, SetImageTitleBackButton... implement the different styles we request for iOs (a similar implementation is created in the Android custom renderer (NavigationPageRendererDroid).

 ## THE CUSTOM STYLE PAGE PROPERTY
-There are multiple ways to pass data from the Common Xamarin project to the individual platform projects but, in our case we choose to define an Interface containing a Style property.
-We then make our pages inherit from this interface and implement the property whenever we want to influence the style of the Back Button.
+There are multiple ways to pass data from the common Xamarin project to the individual platform projects but, in our case we choose to define an Interface containing a Style property.
 ```csharp
 public interface INavigationActionBarConfig
 {